shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 If the install script was successful, the uninstall will be successful as well.

 ## Customization of Phing targets and properties
-*If you're not yet using `v7.3.0`, all Phing targets are defined in `build.xml` in the project repository only - you can directly modify them or delete them instead of overwriting them.*

 You can override and replace any Phing target or property defined in the `shopsys/framework` package by redefining it in your `build.xml` config.

 When you override a Phing target, the original is renamed to `shopsys_framework.TARGET_NAME` (see [Target Overriding in Phing docs](https://www.phing.info/phing/guide/en/output/chunkhtml/ImportTask.html#idp4684)).